dgroomes/my-github-explorer/README.md

 General clean-ups, todos and things I wish to implement for this project:

+* [ ] Get token from storage using Electron's `safeStorage` API (well safe is always relative).
+This involves code across the main and renderer processes.
 * [ ] Abstract the token input/storage into a component
 * [ ] Query (search) for the current user's repositories.
 Hardcode to a 100 limit (which is a limit of the API; then you'll need pagination)